The IRS has restrictive guidelines for determining who needs to file, which means even if you don't owe, you may still have to submit a tax return.

 Self-employed business owners

 You’re self-employed if you earn money by providing services to individuals or entities, other than an employer, or operate a trade or business as a sole proprietorship or as a partnership, for example.
 You must file a return if your net earnings from self-employment is $400 or more.
-This generally requires you to file a Schedule C (or C-EZ) with your 1040 to calculate and report net profit, and a Schedule SE to cover the self-employment taxes you’ll also owe.
+This generally requires you to file a Schedule C with your 1040 to calculate and report net profit, and a Schedule SE to cover the self-employment taxes you’ll also owe.

 Filing for refunds